"Long Engine Life Starts With Reiff"

 For an unbiased evaluation, see Aviation Consumer's tests of both systems.

-Another thing to be aware of is that the other brand's standard system does not include ANY heating element on the cylinder that the factory CHT is installed on.
-For 30 years they have been saying that it is not necessary to heat that cylinder because heat from the other 3 or 5 cylinders will conduct to the unheated one, so it doesn't make sense for them to also claim that our band heater around every cylinder provides inadequate heating of the heads.
+Another thing to be aware of is that until recently, the other brand's standard system did not include ANY heating element on the cylinder that the factory CHT is installed on.
+For 30 plus years they had been saying that it is not necessary to heat that cylinder because heat from the other 3 or 5 cylinders will conduct to the unheated one, so it doesn't make sense for them to also claim that our band heater around every cylinder provides inadequate heating of the heads.

 The following 2 quotes are from their web site: